tutors-sdk/tutors-reference-manual/unit-1/panelnote-1-reference/note.md

 Tutors provides the following services:

+- [Gallery](https://tutors.dev/gallery): a selection of 50  or so unique modules

 - [Catalogue](https://tutors.dev/catalogue): a general listing of all known Tutors courses
 - [Live](https://tutors.dev/live): live view of which course are active live (all users are anonymous on this view)

-If you wish your course to be *excluded* from the above, then you can make it private:
+If you wish your course to be *excluded* from all of the above, then you can mark it private with the following entry in properties.yaml:

 ~~~yaml
 private: 1